Cold Brew Coffee Health Benefits and Facts: Is Cold Brew Coffee Healthier?

-- During a hot brewing process, these oils are released above 140 degrees Fahrenheit.
-The released oils make the coffee more acidic.
+- During a hot brewing process, these oils are released above 140 F. The released oils make the coffee more acidic.
 (Since iced coffee is brewed hot, it also has this acidity.)

 - When coffee is brewed without being heated, the oils are never released, creating a much less acidic drink.

 If you find that hot coffee or regular iced coffee irritates your stomach, switching to cold brew may help relieve your symptoms.
 You get the same benefits as hot brewed joe in cold brew coffee.
 Antioxidants are also present in cold brew, which can be good for your health, too.
-The health benefits cold brew coffee provides make it easier for everyone to enjoy, and did we mention that cold brew can still have a ton of caffeine?
+The health benefits cold brew coffee provides make it easier for everyone to enjoy, and did we mention that cold brew can still have an extra kick of caffeine?